Home » Creamy Cheesy Tomato Pasta

 Creamy cheesy tomato pasta served in a skillet with ground meat and vegetables

-Some nights you just want dinner to be easy.
-No extra steps, no pile of dishes.
-Just something warm, filling, and comforting on the table fast.
+Some nights you just want dinner to be simple.
+No extra steps, no sink full of dishes.
+Just something warm and satisfying on the table while it’s still hot.

-This pasta is pure comfort food.
-The tomato sauce is rich but not heavy, the cream makes everything smooth, and the cheese melts right into the sauce so every bite feels extra cozy.
+This pasta is one of my favorite “tired and hungry” dinners.
+The sauce is rich but not heavy, the cream makes it silky, and the cheese melts right in so every bite feels extra cozy.
+And because it’s all done in one pan, cleanup is quick too.

-• Ready in about 25 minutes which makes it perfect for busy nights.
+• Ready in about 25 minutes, perfect for weeknights.

 Creamy cheesy tomato pasta with ground meat and bell peppers served in a white bowl

-This is one of those pasta recipes that’s hard to mess up.
-A little chopping, a quick brown on the meat, and then everything simmers together until the sauce turns creamy and rich.
-Simple steps, big comfort.
+This is one of those pasta recipes that comes together easily.
+A little chopping, a quick sear on the meat, and then everything simmers until the sauce turns creamy and rich.

 If you enjoy cozy, sauce-heavy dinners like this one, my Creamy Chicken Thighs are another easy favorite.